 Can you have a basement conversion if your property is leasehold?

 It can be possible to have a basement conversion if your property is leasehold; however, you may have to seek permission from the freeholder first.
 Some leasehold agreements do state how much land and sub-soil is granted to the leaseholder.
 Leasehold agreements can be complicated, so it is best to have a legal professional look over the contract before any works are started.

 What if my property already has a cellar?

 If your property already has a cellar then it is usually possible to have it converted; however, depending on which borough you live in, you may still need to ask for planning permission.
-For more information on cellar conversion, click here.
+More information on cellar conversions in London can be found here.